Mother and baby and county home institutions

 For more information, visit Mother and Baby and County Home Institutions.
 To get updates from the Department of Children, Equality, Disability, Integration and Youth, email motherandbabyhomes@equality.gov.ie and ask to be included on its mailing list.

-The Department’s Information Line is also available on 01-647 3200, Monday to Friday, 9.30am to 5.30pm for people seeking information on mother and baby and county home institutions.
+The Department’s Information Line is also available on 01-647 3200, Monday to Friday, 9.30am to 5.30pm.
+It is available for people looking for information on the Action Plan for Survivors and Former Residents of Mother and Baby and County Home Institutions (pdf) and the progress of the 22 actions it sets out.